 The severity of the accident and resulting injuries, as well as your behavior at the scene, will directly impact the penalties which you will face as the result of the hit and run accident.
 This is why you need the experienced Houston hit and run lawyer to represent you, to avoid more serious penalties for minor infractions furthering.

 The Texas Transportation code sets out penalty ranges depending on the severity of the accident.
 If the accident resulted in death or serious bodily injury, you may be charged with a third degree felony as the result of the hit and run.
 If the accident led to injuries which do not rise to the level of “serious bodily injury,” you may face imprisonment of up to five years in the Texas Department of Criminal Justice, or one year in county jail as well as fines up to $5,000.

 These initial charges may be increased due to facts and circumstances of your case, as well as any prior felony convictions.
 If the hit and run also involves driving under the influence charges, you may face greater charges, including felony charges, if the accident led to the death of an individual in the other vehicle.
 It is therefore important you contact an experienced hit and run attorney in Houston as soon as possible after the accident occurs to begin working on your defense.

-If you have been arrested after a hit and run accident occurred, do not hesitate to contact Mary E. Conn Law.
-Mary E. Conn is an experienced Houston hit and run attorney who has years of experience in handling hit and run cases, as well as other criminal actions which may stem from a hit and run offense.
-Mary E. Conn will work carefully with you to analyze the facts of your case and develop your defense, keeping you informed throughout the process.
+If you have been arrested after a hit and run accident occurred, do not hesitate to contact Mary E. Conn & Associates.
+Mary E. Conn is an experienced Houston hit and run lawyer who has years of experience in handling hit and run cases, as well as other criminal actions which may stem from a hit and run offense.
+Our Houston, TX hit and run defense attorneys will work carefully with you to analyze the facts of your case and develop your criminal defense, keeping you informed throughout the process.
 Contact us at our Houston, Texas office today on (713) 357-4190 for your initial free consultation.